-137 Modern Dance I (1)
+137 Beginning Contemporary Dance (1)

 Introduction to Cunningham, Graham and Limon techniques--three of the major techniques of Modern Dance--as a way to compare and contrast aesthetic possibilities of western concert dance.
 Emphasis will be on individual exploration of movement as a way of understanding one's physical, social, intellectual, emotional and spiritual dimensions.
-No previous dance training is necessary.
+No previous dance training is required.
 Fall.

-138 Ballet I (1)
+138 Beginning Ballet (1)

 Introduction to classical ballet through technical instruction, anatomical and aesthetic foundation, and elementary vocabulary.
 Particularly suited to non-dancers interested in developing flexibility and strength.
-No previous dance training expected.
+No previous dance training is required.
 Fall.